stuffedwombat/stuffedwombat.github.io/25_01_10_how_i_prototype.md

 A concept is an abstracted idea that could be implemented in many ways.
 Instead of considering a specific mechanic or character, I am ruminating on broad ideas.

 The concept I am currently thinking a lot about is the idea of the motion of your character creating the obstacles that you then have to evade by… moving your character.
 This concept has been with me for a long time.
-Both [Geballer](https://store.steampowered.com/app/1910260/Geballer), [6792km](https://stuffedwombat.itch.io/6792km) and some games I never released for some reason have come from it.
+Both [Geballer](https://store.steampowered.com/app/1910260/Geballer), [6792km](https://stuffedwombat.itch.io/6792km) and some other games I never released came from it.

 Now it seems as if another game is on the way.
 It sprung up quite naturally.
 Sometimes, when I had other stuff to do, I’d go back to making a small version of 6792km.
 Procrastination prototyping lead to some interesting ideas.
 I threw the prototypes away and did some other stuff.
-This summer, looking for a next commercial project, I started a phase of more specific prototyping, directly investigating the old ideas and combining them with other interestening ideas I've had about other prototypes..
+This summer, looking for a next commercial project, I started a phase of more specific prototyping, directly investigating the old ideas and combining them with other interestening ideas I've had about other prototypes.

 The important thing about all of this is that I keep throwing away my work and rebuilding it from scratch, very quickly and very regularly.